Biology

 Prerequisites

-BIOL 121 : Integrated Human Anatomy & Physiology II
+BIOL 120: Integrated Human Anatomy and Physiology I

-This is the second part of a two-part Anatomy & Physiology Course sequence.
-In this section, the anatomy and physiology of Lymphatic and Immune, Circulatory, Respiratory, Excretory (Urinary), Digestive, and Reproductive systems necessary to understand the structure and function of human body will be covered.
-Many key concepts will be carried over from BIOL 120 (A&P 1) focusing on the integration of all systems.
+This is the first part of a two-part Anatomy and Physiology Course sequence.
+In this section, the anatomy and physiology of integumentary, muscular, skeletal, nervous, and endocrine systems will be covered, as well as the basic chemistry, molecular, and cellular biology necessary to understand the structure and function of the human body.
+Many key concepts will be carried over into BIOL 121 (A and P II).
 For those in health fields, this information will serve as the foundation for most of your courses.

 Prerequisites